vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

 * Download the vSphere Integrated Containers Engine bundle from the appliance and unpack it on your usual working machine.
 For information about how to download the bundle, see [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
 * Create or obtain a vCenter Server instance with the following configuration:
   * One datacenter
   * One cluster with two ESXi hosts.
 You can use nested ESXi hosts for this example.
-It is highly recommended that VMware vSphere Distributed Resource Scheduler (DRS) is enabled on the cluster.
+VMware recommends that you enable VMware vSphere Distributed Resource Scheduler (DRS) on clusters whenever possible.
   * A shared datastore, that is accessible by both of the ESXi hosts.
   * The VM Network is present
   * One VMware vSphere Distributed Switch with one port group named `vic-bridge`